 Chancroid - Anogenital in

-Chancroid is common in communities where there is a high rate of sexual partners such as sex workers, and where there is a human immunodeficiency virus (HIV) prevalence above 8%.
-Chancroid increases the risk for transmission of HIV.
+Individuals in communities with high rates of commercial sex (sex workers, clients, and their partners) are at higher risk for chancroid.
+In addition, chancroid increases the risk for transmission of HIV.
 Similarly, HIV infection increases the risk of chancroid and leads to atypical presentations such as a longer incubation period, multiple ulcers, and extended healing times.
 Extragenital chancroid is also more common in HIV coinfection.

 The period of incubation is 3-7 days.
 Patients rarely present with prodromal symptoms.
 The earliest form of presentation is a painful genital papule that becomes an ulcer with a shaggy (ragged) border within a few days.
 If the lesion is neglected and untreated, it can cause significant tissue destruction.

 - The incubation period of primary syphilis is much longer than chancroid (3 weeks).
 In addition, the ulcer of syphilis is firm and painless, except in concurrent HIV when it can be painful.
 It also has a well-defined border that is not undermined.

 - The ulcers of donovanosis (granuloma inguinale) are beefy-red indurated ulcers that heal and scar and then start again in a nearby area.